Skip to content

 Totoro was in his “catio” – an outdoor enclosure or patio designed to let house cats experience the sights and smells of the outdoor world, while keeping both birds and the cats themselves from harm.

-“We have some of the happiest cats,” said Phil Price, a Golden Gate Audubon board member who built the North Berkeley catio where Totoro was sitting.
+“We have some of the happiest cats,” said Phil Price, a Golden Gate Bird Alliance board member who built the North Berkeley catio where Totoro was sitting.
 “They love to come out, sniff the air, sleep in the sun, and watch people walking their dogs down the street.”

 The tern “catio” is so new that there’s no Wikipedia entry for it yet.
 It’s not listed in the Merriam-Webster dictionary.